 “Unlike other metals, there is no safe consumption limit for lead, it’s a neurotoxin in its totality,” said the papers’ senior author Stephen Luby, professor of medicine and the director of research for Stanford’s Center for Innovation in Global Health.
 “We cannot console ourselves proposing that if the contamination were down to such and such level, it would have been safe.”

-The related study, published Sept.
-17 in Environmental Science & Technology, looked at various potential sources of blood lead level contamination in Bangladeshis.
+The related study, published on September 17 in the journal Environmental Science & Technology, looked at various potential sources of blood lead level contamination in Bangladeshis.
 Lead comes in various forms, called isotopes, and the ratios of those isotopes vary by the lead’s origin.
 The researchers were able to fingerprint lead chromate-adulterated turmeric as the most likely culprit by matching it to lead isotopes in people’s blood.
-The research is the first to directly link lead in turmeric to lead levels in blood.
+The research is the first to directly link lead in turmeric to lead levels in the blood.

 The researchers did not find direct evidence of contaminated turmeric beyond Bangladesh, and they point out that food safety checks by the importing countries have incentivized large-scale Bangladesh spice processors to limit the amount of lead added to turmeric destined for export.
 However, the researchers caution, “the current system of periodic food safety checks may catch only a fraction of the adulterated turmeric being traded worldwide.”
 In fact, since 2011, more than 15 brands of turmeric – distributed to countries including the U.S. – have been recalled due to excessive levels of lead.